-The connecting pin on one end of the ethernet cable can get loose causing the connection to slip.
-Sometimes coaxial cables also have bent pins which can be inside the spherical ends making strong connections close to impossible.
+The connecting pin on one end of the ethernet cable can get loose, causing the connection to slip.
+Sometimes, coaxial cables also have bent pins, which can be inside the spherical ends, making strong connections close to impossible.

-After checking the wire ends, ensure that across the length of the cables, there are no frayed or exposed wires that could disrupt your connection.
+After checking the wire ends, ensure that there are no frayed or exposed wires across the length of the cables that could disrupt your connection.

 After doing this brief cables and wires inventory, check if the blinking orange light changes.
-If not try the next solution.
+If not, try the next solution.

-6. Try Ethernet connection
+6. Try a Wired Ethernet connection

 If you are still experiencing issues with your Xfinity router, you can use an ethernet cable to connect the router to the computer.

-When you bypass the potential wireless issues you can tell if there is any connectivity problem with your wireless network.
+When you bypass the potential wireless issues, you can tell if there is any connectivity problem with your wireless network.

 After using your ethernet cable to connect the router to the computer, review the router again to see if the blinking orange light continues.
 If the issues persist, then your router is the issue.